 Our staff work hard at developing strong relationships with families, as our students need their support in the home environment.
 This team-based approach has been vital to the success of the program.

 Our Student Support Youth Workers are also an essential part of the team.
 Another Youth Off The Streets innovation – both within the SOLAR program and across our six schools – this role was created to link our students to external support services while also providing internal classroom support.

 SOLAR also offers a unique approach to education for young people experiencing trauma or mental health issues.
 With record numbers of young people reporting high levels of psychological distress – one in every five, according to Headspace – SOLAR’s blended delivery model could be a positive way forward for many young people at risk of disengaging from school.
 Cara and Jamie are proof of that.

 Lex Nadine Lutherborrow, CEO of Youth Off The Streets

 *Names changed to protect the privacy of the young people

-To learn more about our accredited independent high schools, click here.
+Learn more about our accredited alternative high schools.